gunjan-17/ServiceWatcher/README.md

 # ServiceWatcher 🛠️

-**ServiceWatcher** is a real-time Linux service monitoring and control dashboard built with **Flask**, **Bash**, and **systemd**.
-It allows you to keep track of critical system services like `nginx`, `ssh`, and others via a simple web interface.
-The dashboard supports auto-refreshing service status, manual restart buttons, and automatic recovery of failed services.
+A lightweight Linux service monitoring and recovery tool with a web dashboard.
+Built using Bash and Flask to monitor and restart critical services like nginx, ssh, etc.

 ---